-Communication is key and meeting and talking regularly is completely necessary for the relationship to work.
+Communication is vital, and meeting and talking regularly is essential for the relationship.
 How do you do this?

-Like anything you, along with your Executive, have first to decide that this is how you are going to work together and second you have to make it a habit.
-You have to organise your Executive’s schedule so that you are meeting and talking often and you have to stick to the schedule.
+Like anything, you, along with your Executive, must first decide that this is how you will work together and second, you must make it a habit.
+You have to organise your Executive’s schedule to meet and talk often and stick to the schedule.

 Once you start to follow the plan, you will notice that you both (but more importantly, your Executive) rely on this regular communication.
-In this post, I want to share how exactly you should plan out the meetings you have with your Executive, including the frequency and what you should cover.
+So in this post, I want to share how exactly you should plan the meetings with your Executive, including the frequency and what you should cover.

 Daily catch up

 You should meet or speak for, at the very least, 15 minutes per day.
-Most Assistants will spend more time with their Executive, so this is the bare minimum amount of time.
+Most Assistants will spend more time with their Executives, so this is the minimum amount of time.

-I worked with an incredibly busy Executive who packed her day full with meetings and for us, 15 minutes at the beginning of the day worked well with a 15-minute catch up at the end of the day.
+I worked with an incredibly busy Executive who packed her day full of meetings, and for us, 15 minutes at the beginning of the day worked well with a 15-minute catch-up at the end of the day.
 Sometimes the 15 minutes was a walking/talking conversation, but it gave me enough time to ask those few vital questions and for my Executive to feel my presence during the day.

 With Executive’s with a smaller workload, half an hour at their desk every day worked well.

-For a lot of Executive’s these meetings will feel like breathing space, they will be able to re-focus on what they want to achieve and delegate work that will help them achieve it – and that feels good!
+For many executives, these meetings will feel like breathing space.
+They can re-focus on what they want to achieve and delegate work to help them achieve it – which feels good!

 During your daily catch-ups, you should cover the necessary information that you both need to move your day forward.

-If your Executive is travelling, you should send a ‘touch-base’ email that covers everything you would typically cover in your catch up meeting.
+If your Executive is travelling, you should send a ‘touch-base’ email covering everything you would typically cover in your catch-up meeting.

 If your Executive is in the office, Friday afternoon works well.
-The office tends to be a little bit quieter, you can plan the week, and most people are a bit more relaxed on a Friday afternoon, which means you can enjoy the half an hour together.
+The office tends to be quieter, you can plan the week, and most people are a bit more relaxed on a Friday afternoon so that you can enjoy half an hour together.

-During these weekly catch-up meetings, this is the time for Assistants where we find out the why behind the what.
+During these weekly catch-up meetings, this is the time for Assistants to discover the why behind the what.
 Why are we doing these tasks?
 What is the bigger picture here?
-These meetings keep us motivated as much as we can move the work along for our Executive.
+These meetings motivate us as much as we can move the work along for our Executive.

 Monthly goal and objective planning

-The monthly goal and objective planning will help you plan out your Executive’s calendar for the month, along with the tasks that you both need to focus on.
+The monthly goal and objective planning will help you plan out your Executive’s calendar for the month and the tasks you both need to focus on.

-These meetings are so helpful because they give you the understanding you need to make decisions on behalf of your Executive.
+These meetings are helpful because they give you the understanding you need to make decisions on your Executive’s behalf.

-When colleagues want your Executive’s time or ask you to do things that do quite fit into the strategy, these meetings and having the knowledge you gain from these meetings will give you the confidence to say no (or not now) to specific requests.
-What should you cover in these meetings?
+When colleagues want your Executive’s time or ask you to do things that fit the strategy, these meetings and the knowledge you gain will give you the confidence to say no (or not now) to specific requests.
+So what should you cover in these meetings?